BYOT Frequently Asked Questions:

 When can special device features, for example video recording, be used?

 No unauthorized image, audio or video recording will be permitted.
 Specific permission will be granted by teachers for recording as needed to accomplish specific instructional activities.
 Use of devices in locker rooms or bathrooms is prohibited.

-What policies will govern the BYOT initiative?
+What policies govern the BYOT initiative?

 All rules and regulations set forth in School Board policy, the Student Technology Acceptable/Responsible Use Policy, BYOT Parent/Student Agreement, Student Handbook and Code of Conduct and applicable local, state and federal laws and regulations will be enforced.